cilium/cilium/Documentation/cmdref/cilium-agent_hive_dot-graph.md

       --enable-monitor                                            Enable the monitor unix domain socket server (default true) --enable-service-topology                                   Enable support for service topology aware hints --endpoint-bpf-prog-watchdog-interval duration              Interval to trigger endpoint BPF programs load check watchdog (default 30s)
+      --envoy-secrets-namespace string                            EnvoySecretsNamespace is the namespace having secrets used by CEC
+      --gateway-api-secrets-namespace string                      GatewayAPISecretsNamespace is the namespace having tls secrets used by CEC, originating from Gateway API
-      --gops-port uint16                                          Port for gops server to listen on (default 9890) --iptables-lock-timeout duration                            Time to pass to each iptables invocation to wait for xtables lock acquisition (default 5s)
+      --gops-port uint16                                          Port for gops server to listen on (default 9890) --ingress-secrets-namespace string                          IngressSecretsNamespace is the namespace having tls secrets used by CEC, originating from Ingress controller
+      --iptables-lock-timeout duration                            Time to pass to each iptables invocation to wait for xtables lock acquisition (default 5s)
       --iptables-random-fully                                     Set iptables flag random-fully on masquerading rules --k8s-api-server string                                     Kubernetes API server URL